signaldust/bunny-jit/README.md

 # Bunny-JIT

-This is a tiny optimising SSA-based JIT backend, currently targeting x64 and arm64 (the latter is not nearly as well tested though; it might even be slightly incomplete, but appears to work on macOS/M1).
+This is a tiny optimising SSA-based JIT backend, currently targeting x64 and arm64.
 The [`Makefile`](#how-to-build) expects either Unix environment (and `libtool`) or Windows with `clang` (and `llvm-lib`) in path, but there is no real build magic (just compile everything in `src/` really).

+The arm64 backend is very new, so it might still have some issue (well, more issues than the x64 backend), but at least on macOS/M1 it seems to be passing the tests at least.

 *The project status right now is that I'm reasonably happy with the current set of optimizations (for the time being, at least) and the focus right now is mostly on